-Hunt: May gather one Fauna resource per success from a campaign tile they are in.
+Hunt: May produce one Fauna resource per success from a campaign tile they are in.
 May hunt the tile they are in to find a desired specific source for Fauna.

-Infiltrate: The Hide action gives a Hide rating equal to half the value of the successes rolled, rounded down.
-Hidden players or hirelings cannot be seen without a skill.
-May not move, may not ride a transport.
+Infiltrate: The Infiltrate action gives a hireling or character who is not on a ship a hidden rating equal to half the value of the successes rolled, rounded down.
+Hidden characters and hirelings may not be seen without the Search action being used.
+They are no longer hidden if they do anything but use Movement.